githubEdit

 These are notable use cases of non-fungible tokens (NFTs):

 Let's focus on the pipeline of operations that are necessary to mint and sell an NFT on a marketplace like SuperRare.
-We consider the case of the artwork Andy-Machine-Portrait-2020 by hex6c:
+We consider the case of the artwork Andy-Machine-Portrait-2020arrow-up-right by hex6c:

 1. the artwork (an digital image in this case) and its metadata (title, description and keywords) are created by the artist

-2. the artist interacts with the gallery's smart contract in a minting transaction in which an ERC721 NFT associated with the artwork is generated and transferred from the contract into the artist's wallet
+2. the artist interacts with the gallery's smart contract in a minting transactionarrow-up-right in which an ERC721 NFT associated with the artwork is generated and transferred from the contract into the artist's wallet

-3. the NFT is saved onchain and contains the address of the creation contract (contract address) and a progressive numeric identifier of the artwork within that contract (token id);
+3. the NFTarrow-up-right is saved onchain and contains the address of the creation contract (contract address) and a progressive numeric identifier of the artwork within that contract (token id);

-4. the metadata and the artwork file are instead stored offchain on decentralized file system like IPFS or Arweave.
-The minting transaction contains a link to a JSON file on IPFS that contains the metadata of the artwork and a further link to the artwork file also on IPFS (see the input data field and click on decode input data)
+4. the metadata and the artwork file are instead stored offchain on decentralized file system like IPFSarrow-up-right or Arweavearrow-up-right.
+The minting transactionarrow-up-right contains a linkarrow-up-right to a JSON file on IPFS that contains the metadata of the artwork and a further linkarrow-up-right to the artwork file also on IPFS (see the input data field and click on decode input data)

 Why should I buy an NFT if I can right-click-save it?